vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 - from docs.microsoft.com

-### When to use microservice architecture

-Consider this architecture style for:

-* Large applications that require a high release velocity.

-* Complex applications that need to be highly scalable.

-* Applications with rich domains or many subdomains.

-* An organization that consists of small development teams.

 ### The Scale Cube
 Scale Cube, defined by Martin L. Abbott and Michael T. Fisher.
 This model explains how infinite scaling can be achieved by implementing a three-dimensional approach.